keboola/connection-docs/writers/database/snowflake/index.md

 {% endhighlight %}

 You need to provide the user with access to a Snowflake [Warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html).
 Keep in mind that Snowflake is case sensitive and if identifiers are not quoted, they are converted to upper case.
-So if you run for example a query `CREATE SCHEMA john.doe;`, you need to enter the schema name as `DOE` in the writer configuration.
+So if you run, for example, a query `CREATE SCHEMA john.doe;`, you need to enter the schema name as `DOE` in the writer configuration.

-### Keboola Snowflake database
+### Keboola Snowflake Database
-Keboola Snowflake database is crated by the writer and the credentials are provisioned for you:
+A Keboola Snowflake database is created by the writer and the credentials are provisioned for you:

 {: .image-popup}
 ![Screenshot - Provisioned Credentials](/writers/database/snowflake/provisioned-credentials.png)

-You can share the credentials with whatever service needs to access your data.
+You can share the credentials with whatever service that needs to access your data.
-Note that the database is provided solely for the purpose of **sharing your existing data** with outside world.
+Note that the database is provided solely for the purpose of **sharing your existing data** with the outside world.
 This means that it must not be receiving any data (outside those provided by the writer itself, of course).
 This is a contractual limitation.
 Also note that the number of provisioned Snowflake databases is part of [Project limits](/management/project/limits/).

-## Table configuration
+## Table Configuration
 Regardless of the credentials used, the next step is to configure the tables to write.
-Click the **Add new table** button:
+Click **Add New Table**:

 {: .image-popup}
 ![Screenshot - Add Table](/writers/database/snowflake/add-table.png)